 You’d think this would kick start a revolution.
 A rich vein of opportunity for LawTech to right a wrong and to have social purpose.
 But whilst FinTech has democratised banking, created and re-distributed wealth and provided choice – LawTech simple hasn’t developed a strong enough consumer agenda.
 According to research by Oxford University (Sako, Parnham & Qian), the ecosystem is fragmented; the focus is on providing software to other law firms and ‘revolution’ has been to automate current processes and production of documents.
 These aren’t bad things – but they aren’t a revolution either and they aren’t challenging or forcing a re-interpretation of our laws which is necessary for society to evolve.

 LawTech needs revolution not just evolution

-In his latest book, Richard Susskind gives an insight as to why LawTech has been an evolution rather than a revolution in an example about online courts:
+In his blog/latest book, Richard Susskind gives an insight as to why LawTech has been an evolution rather than a revolution in an example about online courts:

 “As a general principle, if an online court service is intended mainly for use by lay people, then as few rules as possible should be made explicit to the user.
 The system should hide complexity and so make navigation through the law or legal processes as intelligible as possible for the non-lawyer…”